AlidesChimin/SATA/paper.md

 - **Library used:** `gender_guesser`
 - **How to use:**
   1. Select the *Identify Gender* option.
-  2. Upload a CSV file containing names.
+  2. Upload a CSV file containing a list of names.
-  3. ATAS generates a new CSV with gender classifications.
+  3. ATAS generates a new CSV with the gender classification associated with each name.

 ## 4. Text Statistics (Brazilian Portuguese: Estatísticas de Texto)